sofwerx/swx-devops/README.md

       import - Import a docker-machine instance into a dm

 ### Using trousseau
-> Ensure you are in a `shell.bash` or a `docker.sh` session.
+> Make sure you are in a `shell.bash` or a `docker.sh` session.

 By default `trousseau` will use a `~/.trousseau` file in your home directory.
 Using a `shell.bash` session, the `.trousseau` file in this project will be used and updated as things are changed.
 This is essential to contribute the changes back to the git repository for others to use.

-After your gpg/ PR is merged, get someone else, who is already a trusted trousseau recipient, to add your public key to their keychain and run `trousseau add-recipient` for your email address:
+1. After your gpg/ PR is merged, get someone else, who is already a trusted trousseau recipient, to add your public key to their keychain and run `trousseau add-recipient` for your email address:

-    trousseau add-recipient ian@sofwerx.org
+    `trousseau add-recipient ian@sofwerx.org`

-After this, they need to:
+2. After this, they need to:

-    git add .trousseau
+    `git add .trousseau`
-    git commit -a -m 'Added ian@sofwerx.org to recipients'
+    `git commit -a -m 'Added ian@sofwerx.org to recipients`

 Now future trousseau operations will also be encrypted for you to be able to see with your gpg key.

+#### Commands

 To set a trousseau key: